hscoin/hashcoin/doc/README_windows.txt

-hscoin 0.8.x BETA
+Hscoin 0.6 BETA

-Copyright (c) 2009-2013 Bitcoin Developers
+Copyright (c) 2009-2012 Bitcoin Developers
+Copyright (c) 2011-2012 Litecoin Developers
-Copyright (c) 2011-2013 hscoin Developers
+Copyright (c) 2013 Hscoin Developers

 Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in